jdginn/arpad/cmd/reaperoscgen/design.md

 2. **Group and Filter Patterns for Generation**

    - For each action, group all patterns (across all config lines) by action name.

-   - For each unique OSC path:
-     - If both numeric (n, f, i, b, t, r) and string (s) variants exist for the same base path, only the numeric is kept.
-     - If only string exists for a base path, generate a binding for it.
+   **NOTE:** when comparing paths within the same action, we must always compare element-by-element from left to right, ignoring wildcards.
+It is not sufficient simply to compare path lengths.

+   - If there are two patterns that have identical elements other than wildcards, keep only the pattern with the most wildcards.
+   - Note that this requires comparing paths element by element, where wildcards are simply ignored in the comparison.
+   - Sometimes there are multiple patterns that are identical up to some point and then one or more paths add additional elements to the right of that point (e.g., `/track/@/volume` and `/track/@/volume/str`).
+In this case the following rules apply:
+     - The path which serves as the base of the other paths (i.e. the one that does not append any additional elements) is the "main" path
+     - Ignore paths that append `/str`
+     - Keep the other paths

+   **NOTE**: the above rules would not apply in a situation where the only path for an action ends in `/str`.
+In that case, simply use the path without any modifications, since the above rules only apply if there are multiple paths for an action.

 3. **Determine Method Naming**

-   - The "main" path for an action is the **shortest** remaining path (by segment count).
    - Generate `Bind<ActionName>` for the main path.
    - For all other remaining paths, generate `Bind<ActionName><Suffix>`, where `<Suffix>` is the CamelCase of the segments after the main path.
-     - If the suffix is `Str` but the binding is not for a string, still use `Str`.
      - Never generate duplicate method names for the same action.

 4. **Wildcard Handling**